 Many D.C.s use the gym as a place to build a reputation and find patients.
 This seems ideal since people who frequent the gym are already tuned in to being physically fit, but this behavior can result in serious consequences.

-by Mike Whitmer in Clinical Risks on Wednesday, April 24, 2019
+Posted in Risk Management on Wednesday, April 24, 2019

 Using the gym as a place to build a reputation and find patients may seem ideal at first glance.
 However, here's why you need to be careful in doing so: